fractal13/winona-pogo-pvp-tournament-discord-bot/README.md

 Winona is a system to manage Pokemon GO PVP tournaments via a Discord Bot.

 This system does not yet exist.
-We're currently drafting the requirements.
+We're currently developing it.

 If you have feedback, don't hesitate to start an issue.